 - 4. Attach a second tubing connector to the top of the heater tube. - 5.
 Carefully push additional 5/8-inch OD stainless steel tubing through the roof flange and then drop into the tubing union on top of the heater. - 6.
 Any exposed 5/8-inch OD stainless steel tubing should be insulated with additional pipe insulation inside the shelter. - 7.
 Sleeve any additional water tight capping over the tubing that now extends above the roof line. - 8.
-Sleeve the white Delrin plastic tripod adapter over the 5/8-inch OD tubing to an appropriate height to accommodate the tripod and ambient T/RH sensor assembly.
-Tighten this adapter against the stainless steel tubing using the two setscrews.
+Sleeve the white Delrin plastic tripod adapter over the 5/8-inch OD tubing to an appropriate height to accommodate the tripod and

-- 9. Sleeve the tripod over the tripod adapter to a proper height and tighten.
-Using the adjustable legs of the tripod, plumb the inlet tube assembly. - 10.
+- ambient T/RH sensor assembly.
+Tighten this adapter against the stainless steel tubing using the two setscrews. - 9.
+Sleeve the tripod over the tripod adapter to a proper height and tighten.
+If using a tripod, using the adjustable legs of the tripod, plumb the inlet tube assembly. - 10.
 Attach the white ambient T/RH sensor radiation shield assembly onto a portion of the exposed tripod adapter. - 11.
-Place the PM{10} or $PM{2.5}$ inlet into the 5/8-inch stainless steel tubing (all burrs should have been removed during installation). - 12.
-Feed one end of the black 25-foot T/RH cable trough he roof flange assembly and connect to the bottom of the ambient T/RH assembly. - 13.
-Connect the other end of the T/RH cable to the back of the instrument (RH Temp). - 14.
-Attach the heater power connector to HEATER 1.
+Attach and tighten the 5/8-inch to 3/8-inch reducing T-fitting to the 5/8-inch stainless steel tubing. - 12.
+Place the PM10 or PM{2.5} inlet into the 5/8-inch stainless T-fitting. - 13.
+Feed one end of the black 25-foot T/RH cable trough he roof flange assembly and connect to the bottom of the ambient T/RH assembly. - 14.
+Connect the other end of the T/RH cable to the back of the instrument (RH Temp). - 15.
+Attach the heater power connector to HEATER 1. - 16.
+Using the available 3/8-inch green vacuum tubing, connect the intake of the pump to the vacuum fitting at the rear panel of the 5030i. - 17.
+Plug the pump power chord into the AC PUMP receptacle at the rear of the 5030i instrument.